The History of Cherryville Day/s

 There was a first-time-ever children’s dance, with only kids allowed on the dance floor.
 Local band, The Midnight Ramblers, supplied the music.
 This was a huge success.
 The Midnight Ramblers continued by playing for the adult dance that followed.
 It rocked the old log hall with about 230 people enjoying themselves.
 Marilyn Sihlis was crowned by Patty Burrows as the new Miss Cherryville at midnight.

 The day was a huge success and it was decided that it should become an annual event.
-Over the years, Cherryville Day was expanded to two days, and then to three days with Friday evening events.

 8:00 am - 11:00 am Pancake Breakfast at Cherryville Community Hall

 12:00 noon Cherryville Days Parade departs from Emporium for Cherryville School.

 Collectable and antique vehicles are welcome to park & display in the arena in Hanson Park, after the parade.

 12 noon - 8:30 pm Valhalla Helicopter Rides

 Get an aerial view of Cherryville.
 Flights will be taking off from